mkromis/MinoriEditorShell/README.md

  protected override void RegisterSetup() => this.RegisterSetupType<MesWpfSetup<Core.App>>();
 ```

-* Create a MainView object that inherits from MvxWpfView
+* Create a MainView object that inherits from MvxWpfView.
+See SimpleDemo from source for an example.

-Now hit F5 and see a very empty application!

 By far the easiest way to get started with MinoriEditorShell is to use the various NuGet packages.
-First, install the base MinoriEditorStudio package (note that the package ID is `MinoriEditorStudioWpf`, to
+First, install the base MinoriEditorShell package:
-distinguish it from another NuGet package with the same name):

 Then add any other modules you are interested in (note that some modules have dependencies
 on other modules, but this is taken care of by the NuGet package dependency system):